NIHR Academic Clinical Lecturer (ACL)

 In addition to developing generic and research skills, trainees at Imperial undertaking CL posts will be expected to have applied for an intermediate fellowship or clinician scientist award within 2 years of starting their CL post.
 This requirement will be monitored.

-In recognition of the major impact that genomics is expected to have on healthcare research and delivery in future, Imperial College aspires for all its clinical academics to lead the way by having an understanding of this area.
-Through the CATO, our ACLs will be supported to undertake all or part of the new MSc in Genomic Medicine provided by Imperial College London.
-CLs are expected to undertake at least two modules from the MSc during the course of their academic programme.
+In recognition of the major impact that genomics is expected to have on healthcare research and delivery in future, Imperial aspires for its clinical academic trainees to lead the way by having an understanding of this area.
+Through CATO ACFs can be supported to undertake all or part of the MSc in Genomic Medicine at ICL via funding available in the NIHR Research Training Award.
+CLs wishing to undertake Genomics modules should contact the CATO Team directly to explore potential funding options.

 Support and resources